How your Council Tax is spent

 Merseyside Recycling and Waste Authority (MRWA)

 Using the latest technology, we aim to make sure as much waste as possible is sustainably managed.
-Our Energy from Waste facility in Wilton diverts the majority of Merseyside’s non-recycled waste from landfill – and in the process saves more than £100m in current landfill disposal costs over the life of its contract.
+Our Energy from Waste facility in Wilton diverts the majority of Merseyside’s non-recycled waste from landfill, whilst our two Materials Recovery Facilities sort and separate recycled materials where they then go on be processed into new items.

 You can read more about our work at www.merseysidewda.gov.uk.